The Apollo 11 astronauts went on a world tour when they got home from the Moon—and it was more surreal than Beatlemania

 The estimate of the crowd in Mumbai (then Bombay) was 1.5 million people.
 In Dhaka, Pakistan: 1 million.

-The day their plane returned to Washington, D.C., November 5, 1969, the astronauts and their wives were flown by helicopter to the lawn of the White House, where they had dinner with President Nixon and the First Lady, and spent their first night back as the guests of the Nixons in the White House.
+The day their plane returned to Andrews Air Force Base outside Washington, D.C., November 5, 1969, the astronauts and their wives were flown by helicopter to the lawn of the White House, where they had dinner with President Nixon and the First Lady, and spent their first night back as the guests of the Nixons in the White House.

 In the end, the astronauts and their wives visited 27 cities, in 24 countries, in 39 days.

-These pictures give a sense of the head-spinning pace of the tour, but also the incredible outpouring of curiosity and joy from audiences where the astronauts visited.
+These pictures give a sense of the head-spinning pace of the tour, and also the incredible outpouring of curiosity and joy from audiences where the astronauts visited.

-After being all alone in space, the global embrace of the almost overwhelming crowds that came out to see the astronauts was quite the change of pace, and likely even more of a departure from real life than the Moon itself.
+The first stop, on the first day, was Mexico—Air Force 2 picked up the astronauts and their wives from Houston and then flew south to Mexico City, which set the pattern for what the next two dozen cities would be like: The astronauts in a parade, in sombreros, mobbed by thousands of eager Mexicans, in a crowd officials struggled to control.
+The “Giant Leap” tour would be hectic, overwhelming, improvisational, surprising—in many ways, exactly the opposite of the perfectly planned, perfectly controlled, perfectly executed, three-person mission that inspired it.

 Charles Fishman, who has written for Fast Company since its inception, has spent the past four years researching and writing One Giant Leap, his New York Times best-selling book about how it took 400,000 people, 20,000 companies, and one federal government to get 27 people to the Moon.
 (You can order it here.)